 What if I can't do all the reading?

-You are encouraged to complete all assignments to maximize your learning experience, but instructors understand that students are busy adults who don't always have time to complete the reading.
+You are encouraged to complete all assignments to maximize your learning experience.
+Instructors understand that students are busy adults who do not always have time to complete the reading.

 What if I have to miss some classes?

 Attendance is important for your own intellectual progress and for the purposes of building a learning community.
-If you do need to miss a class, you can listen to a digital recording that is available to you online.
+If you do need to miss a class, you can listen to a digital recording of the session online.